Department of City and Regional Planning

 Areas of specialization offered by the department reflect a combination of current practice, employment opportunities, available faculty resources, and longer-term societal needs.
 As these factors change, specialization content is adjusted.
 Specialization offers different blends of technical knowledge, planning and management skills, philosophies about the role of the planner, and theories for understanding relevant problems and contexts.

-The department offers five specializations associated with professional planning practice.
+The department offers four specializations associated with professional planning practice.
 Sustainable development is the overarching concept for these specializations.
 Each emphasizes equity, environmental quality, economic viability and social participation and grapples with the interconnections among these dimensions of sustainability.

 Economic Development focuses on planning for functional and sustainable regional economies and issues of income and jobs for central city areas.